-The EADRCC forwards assistance requests to NATO and partner countries, which in turn respond by communicating their offers of assistance to the EADRCC and/or the affected country.
-The Centre keeps track of the assistance offered (including assistance from other international organisations and actors), assistance accepted by the stricken country, delivery dates and assistance still required (or updates to the assistance requested), as well as the situation on the ground.
-This information is circulated to NATO and partner countries in the form of situation reports, and is also published on the EADRCC website (http://www.nato.int/eadrcc).
+In case of civil emergencies, the EADRCC is NATO’s principal response mechanism, working primarily in the Euro-Atlantic area.
+The Centre forwards requests for assistance to NATO and partner countries, which in turn respond by communicating their offers of assistance to the EADRCC and/or the affected country.
+It tracks the assistance offered through other international mechanisms or bilaterally from states, assistance accepted by the stricken country, delivery dates and assistance still required, as well as the situation on the ground.
+This information is circulated to NATO and partner countries in the form of situation reports, and is also published on the EADRCC website.

 Since March 2020, the EADRCC has coordinated requests for and offers of international assistance from NATO Allies and partner countries in response to the COVID-19 pandemic.
 The EADRCC has helped facilitate the transfer of medical supplies such as masks, gloves, disinfectant and ventilators to countries that have requested assistance.

 All of the EADRCC’s tasks are performed in close cooperation with the United Nations Office for the Coordination of Humanitarian Affairs (UN OCHA), which retains the primary role in the coordination of international disaster relief operations.
 The Centre is designed as a regional coordination mechanism, supporting and complementing UN and European Union (EU) efforts.